Eetui/Eetui.github.io/index.md

 # Eetu Ihalainen - About me

-Last update 31.05.23
+Last update 17.10.23

 ![Eetu](./images/selfieSmall.jpg)

-I am a 26-year-old junior game developer based in Tampere.
-I have a Bachelor's Degree in Business Information Technology from JAMK (December 2022), and I have been working for Zaibatsu Interactive Oy since January 2022.
+I am a game developer and I have a
+Bachelor's Degree in Business Information Technology from JAMK (December 2022), and I have been working for Zaibatsu Interactive Oy since January 2022.
 I have a strong background in Unity and C# programming.
 Eager to expand my knowledge and stay up-to-date with the latest